QubesOS/qubesos.github.io/pages/research.md

 - /wiki/QubesResearch/
 ---

-Here are links to various research papers and projects that relate to Qubes OS.
+Here are links to various research papers, projects, and blog posts that relate to Qubes OS.

 {% for category in site.data.research.categories %}
   <h3>{{category.name}}</h3>